anjanpaul/prometheus-and-grafana-Installelation/README.md

 ```

 ## Make note of the prometheus endpoint in helm response (you will need this later).
-It should look similar to below:
+It should look similar to below: Just for checking. do not need to copy this
 ```
 The Prometheus server can be accessed via port 80 on the following DNS name from within your cluster: prometheus-server.prometheus.svc.cluster.local